tenstorrent/tt-low-level-documentation/data_movement_doc/perf_plots/Performance Plots.md

 ### One from All Packet Sizes

-![One from All Packet Sizes](./blackhole/images/One%20from%20All%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [Markdown file](./blackhole/csv/One%20from%20All%20Packet%20Sizes.csv).
+![One from All Packet Sizes](./blackhole/images/One%20from%20All%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [csv](./blackhole/csv/One%20from%20All%20Packet%20Sizes.csv).

 At small packet sizes, the bandwidth is limited by the RISC latency.
 As the packet size increases, the bandwidth approaches 64 B/cycle.
 Similar to the one from one test.